KiranZafar23/KiranZafar23/README.md

 - 🌟 Fellowship at Arbisoft.
 - 💼 Roles as a front-end developer at Wholly Digital.
 - 📈 Data Analyst virtual internship facilitated by Globalshala and Saint Louis University.

+## My Work and Contributions

+I've applied my knowledge and skills to various projects and made contributions in both the Development and Artificial Intelligence domains.

+You can explore more of my work and contributions on my [GitHub Repository](https://github.com/KiranZafar23?tab=repositories).

+Feel free to check out my repository for a comprehensive view of my projects and contributions.

 ## Soft Skills & Social Impact